Indian culture and tradition

 What are Tsimshian arts and crafts like?

-Tsimshian artists are known for their fine basket and
+Tsimshian artists are known for their totem poles,

 What other Native Americans did the Tsimshian tribe interact with?